Material cost guide

 Questions to ask next

-1. Is orangeburg confirmed, or only inferred from age and context?
+1. Is orangeburg confirmed on footage, or only inferred from age, disclosure, or neighborhood context?

 These pages usually answer the next decision users have after this one.